ProsperAdrian/ratepredict/README.md

-# Quidax USD/NGN Decision Intelligence
+# USD/NGN Decision Intelligence

-This repository implements the production specification for a world-class USD/NGN 2-hour decision intelligence system for the Quidax OTC desk.
+This repository implements the production specification for a world-class USD/NGN 2-hour decision intelligence system for an OTC desk.

 It contains two layers: